Powerlearnproject/se-day1-assignment-Dancantech/README.md

 Key Aspects of Software Engineering:
 Requirements Analysis: Gathering and analyzing the needs of users and stakeholders to define what the software should do.

-Design: Creating a blueprint for the software architecture, including data structures, algorithms, and interfaces, to ensure the system's robustness and scalability.
+Design: Creating a blueprint for the software architecture, including data structures, algorithms and interfaces, to ensure the system's robustness and scalability.

 Development: Writing the actual code based on the design specifications using programming languages and tools.